jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 	```

-2. Next, add your renter data as a layer using `.addLayer`.
-The tileset ID and the source-layer name will be the same for both layers, since the one dataset has both attributes.
+2. Next, inside this new load function, add your renter data to your renter map as a layer using `renterMap.addLayer`.
+The tileset ID and the source-layer name will be the _same_ for both layers, since the one dataset has both attributes.
 We will set a different attribute when styling the data.

 	```javascript
 	       renterMap.addLayer({